 Reuse reduces the strain on valuable resources such as:

-These are areas that hold our noncombustible, non-recyclable materials, as well as ash from incineration and residues from recycling?
+Name the areas that hold our noncombustible, non-recyclable materials, as well as ash from incineration and residues from recycling.

 Reuse creates less of what when making a new or recycled item?